To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Bio-Medical Informatics

 Don't have an account?
 Register Here.Start Submission

-The journal accepts leading articles, original articles, short reports, case reports, leading articles, current practice articles, evidence-based practice articles, proof of concept articles, concept papers, personal view articles, review articles, picture stories, conference proceedings(extended papers) and letters to the editor and replies.
+The journal accepts leading articles, original articles, short reports, case reports, leading articles, current practice articles, evidence-based practice articles, proof of concept articles, concept papers, personal view articles, review articles, picture stories, conference proceedings(abstracts & extended papers) and letters to the editor and replies.
 The articles submission process is exclusively limited to the online submission system accessed via the official website of the SLJBMI: https://sljbmi.sljol.info/

-SLJBMI is committed to publish high-quality original research and other relevant publications that would contribute to the promotion of digital technologies in health care.
-And it aspires to be the most prominent publishing spotlight related to health informatics in the region and to be the gathering platform of the renowned experts and enthusiasts of health information worldwide.
+SLJBMI is committed to publish high-quality original research and other relevant publications that would contribute to the promotion of digital health and health informatics.
+It aspires to be the most prominent publishing spotlight related to health informatics in the region and to be the gathering platform of the renowned experts and enthusiasts of health information worldwide.

 2. Registering as an author